Retaining Wall Regulations

 No building permit will be required when retaining walls meet the regulations.

-Applicants can ask to vary the regulations by applying for a development variance permit.
+Applicants can ask to vary the regulations by applying for a Development Variance Permit.
 This will allow Council to review variance applications and give the public an opportunity to provide input.
-Currently the application fee for a variance permit is $1,500 and the turnaround time is approximately 2-3 months from application to issuance.

 Where a Development Variance Permit has been issued, a Building Permit will be required in order to construct the wall.
-Retaining walls subject to a building permit will require engineered drawings signed off by a Professional Engineer and/or a Geotechnical Engineer.
+Retaining walls subject to a Building Permit will require engineered drawings signed off by a Professional Engineer and/or a Geotechnical Engineer.
+Read the amended Building Bylaw regarding retaining wall regulations.

 What is considered a retaining wall?